1107979819/Yuneec-MFiAdapter/README.md

 ```
 git submodule update --init
 ```
 An example usage of these frameworks can be found in [YUNEEC/MFiExample](https://github.com/YUNEEC/MFiExample/).
+More information about the ST10C Remote Controller can be found [here](https://developer.yuneec.com/documentation/127/Remote-Controller).

 ## Frameworks